 All courses meet the same amount of time per week, but some courses run for one semester and other courses run for the entire year.
-A half (0.5) credit is awarded for each semester of a high school course when the student has earned a passing grade of (3) - or better.
+A half (0.5) credit is awarded for each semester of a high school course when the student has earned a passing grade of D- or better.

-Subject Areas Credits Required
+Subject Areas Credits

+· Required

 English 4

 Mathematics 3

 Humanities 3

 Sciences 3

 Languages other than English 2

 Physical Education 2

 Arts 1

+Technology (embedded in curriculum) .5

-Other/ Elective Courses 8
+Other/ Elective Courses 7.5

 Total credits required for ICS Diploma 26